 Our standard hire period is 4 days.
 If you wish to keep your skip for longer than this please contact us on 01 6235133 to make arrangements or contact email@example.com Please note: extra charges may apply.

-If ordering on www.skip.ie you have to pay by debit or credit card.
-If you place your order over the phone you can pay cash on deliver.
+By ordering on www.skip.ie you have to pay by debit or credit card.
+If you place your order over the phone you can pay cash on delivery.

 You need a permit to put a skip on a public road where parking restrictions apply.
 This includes: